 Then this is a (non spanning) reflexive polytope and has the Ehrhart polynomial In fact, the evaluations of negative integers are $E_P(-1)=1, E_P(-2)=6, E_P(-3)=41, E_P(-4)=156$, etc. \end{proof}

-Petter Br\"and\'en asked at the ``Ehrhart day'' meeting held in KTH in June 2023 for classes of polytopes satisfying this log-concavity property.
+Petter Br\"and\'en asked at the ``Ehrhart day'' meeting held at KTH (Stockholm) in June 2023 for classes of polytopes satisfying this log-concavity property.
 We have already set enough motivation to pose the following question, proposing the class of very ample polytopes as a reasonable departing point.